Oceanic freshwater flux: Seasonal cycle

 The amount and even the sign of the net total freshwater flux E-P from an ocean basin can change throughout the year.

 The net evaporation over much of the subtropics is most pronounced during winter season due to the increased strength of the easterly trades in winter.
 This applies for both hemispheres.
 The wind impacts evaporation in two ways.
-Firstly directly, whereby a greater wind speed carries water vapour faster away from the evaporating surface, leading to a faster reestablishment of the air–sea humidity gradient, which were reduced by the evaporation beforehand and is necessary for high evaporation rates.
+Firstly directly, whereby a greater wind speed carries water vapour faster away from the evaporating surface, leading to a faster reestablishment of the air–sea humidity gradient, which was reduced by the evaporation beforehand and is necessary for high evaporation rates.
 Secondly indirectly, since enhanced surface wind strengthens the wind-driven subtropical gyre.
 Since the subtropical gyres drive a northwards heat transport via the western boundary currents, the sea surface temperatures warm up along the paths of the currents and cause more evaporation by providing more energy and enlarging the air–sea humidity gradients.
 In the extratropics the net precipitation is not explainable by a simple seasonal cycle.
 In the Atlantic and Pacific Oceans the net mid-latitude precipitation reaches its peak during June–August synchronously in the northern and the southern hemisphere, i.e. in different seasons.

 In the North and South Atlantic Oceans and in the North Pacific Ocean evaporation exceeds precipitation in winter and spring.
 During summer and autumn the sign of E-P changes for all ocean basins but the South Atlantic Ocean, which is always net evaporative.
 When considering the Atlantic as a whole, the constant net loss of freshwater in the South Atlantic Ocean determines the sign of the total freshwater flux and cancels the net precipitation from the North Atlantic in summer out.
 This means, the Atlantic in total is net-evaporative during the whole year due to the prominent influence of the South Atlantic Ocean.
 The opposite can be stated about the Pacific Ocean as a whole, which shows an excess of precipitation over evaporation for every season.
 This pattern of evaporation minus precipitation is consistent with the observed higher salinity in the Atlantic compared to the Pacific Ocean.
 In the Indian Ocean a net evaporation rules most of the year, except during December–February.